Overview

 Graduate skills and career opportunities

-On completion of this course, the student will be eligible to apply for registration as a midwife on the midwives division of the Nurses and Midwives Register with the Nursing and Midwifery Board of Ireland.
-The course offers an excellent foundation for career advancement in midwifery and further health related studies.
+On completion of this course, the student will be eligible to apply to register with the Midwives Division of the Register of Nurses and Midwives maintained by the Nursing and Midwifery Board of Ireland (NMBI).
+The course offers an excellent foundation for career advancement in midwifery and further health-related studies.
 It facilitates learning across wide and varied experiences and promotes flexibility for employment within and outside the health services.

 Your degree and what you’ll study

-This four-year course will cover such areas as: midwifery practice; communication and interpersonal skills; professional, personal, ethical and legal issues; biological sciences; psychology; pharmacology and non-pharmaceutical approaches; social theory for midwifery practice; research; health promotion; and the maternal and social care services in Ireland.
+This four-year course will cover such areas as: midwifery practice - knowledge and skills; communication and interpersonal skills; professional, personal, ethical and legal issues; biological sciences; psychology; pharmacology and non-pharmacological approaches; social theory for midwifery practice; research; health promotion; and the maternal and social care services in Ireland.

 You will begin your first midwifery clinical placement in October of the first year of the course.
-The first three years combine learning in university and clinical midwifery practice in the maternity hospitals and will take place during the academic year with the usual academic holidays.
+All four years of the programme combine learning in university and clinical midwifery practice in the maternity hospitals.
+The first three years of the programme will follow an academic year structure with the usual academic holidays.
 The final year will include a 36-week period of internship in midwifery practice.

 The majority of the theoretical component of the course will be taught in the Trinity School of Nursing and Midwifery building, which is located on D’Olier Street, minutes from the main campus.
 Classes are also held on other sites including the main Trinity College and in the Trinity Centre for Health Sciences in St. James’s Hospital.
 Teaching methods include lectures, small-group teaching, tutorials and practice classes.

-The course is offered in partnership with two linked maternity care providers: The Coombe Women and Infants University Hospital and The Rotunda Hospital.
+The course is offered in partnership with two linked maternity care providers: The Coombe Hospital and The Rotunda Hospital.
 Each midwifery student will be allocated all of their midwifery clinical placements throughout the four years at one of these maternity hospitals.
 Some placements may also occur in other sites including the Midlands Regional Hospital, Portlaoise.

 You will be required to complete clinical placements each year, which will consist of 30-35 hours (approximately) supernumerary practice per week in a practice setting.
-Midwifery students will also undertake other clinical placements, for example, community midwifery, mental health, medical and surgical.
-The final year will include a 36-week period of internship in clinical midwifery practice.
+Midwifery students will also undertake other clinical placements, for example, community midwifery, mental health, high dependency care and care of the critically ill woman and neonatal unit.

 Assessment of learning in midwifery practice is an important component of the course and will take place throughout the course.